dth88/kmd-sync-bot/README.md

 ### API_COMMANDS_STATE
 Once you enter this state, you will be prompted to /setup_binary [link-to-downloadable-binaries-in.zip]

-!!! komodod binary should be in the root of .zip archive.
+!!! komodod and komodo-cli binaries should be in the root of .zip archive.

 This is the state where you can start/stop tickers or get a current sync status on the server.